kadimetla/doc-adk-training/training/module03-first-agent-echo/lab.md

-# Lab 3: Build and Run the "Echo" Agent Challenge
+# Lab 3 Challenge: Build and Run the "Echo" Agent

 ## Goal
 Your task is to create, configure, and run a simple "Echo" agent using the ADK.
 The primary method uses Python for maximum flexibility, but a simpler YAML alternative is also provided.